What Is Asthma?

 What is asthma?
 That’s a very important question for asthmatics and their families to consider.
 Understanding the definition of the disease and its common causes is imperative if you want to treat it properly.
 The better you understand exactly what is happening during an asthma attack, the better prepared you will be to respond to it and make sure that the asthma sufferer gets the help he needs.

 Asthma is a chronic disease of the lungs.
-It involves various conditions that combine to restrict air flow to and from the lungs.
+It involves various conditions that combine to restrict airflow to and from the lungs.
 When the lungs are not working properly, you are not able to take in enough oxygen or expel potentially hazardous carbon dioxide.
 If enough carbon dioxide builds up in the body, it can be poisonous.
-Since the various organs need a continual oxygen supply to function normally, anything that limits that supply can have a serious effect.
+Since the various organs need a continuous oxygen supply to function normally, anything that limits that supply can have a serious effect.

 When asking what is asthma it would be easy to stop there, but asthma actually involves other issues in the lungs as well.
 The second, and most problematic, is inflammation.
 The bronchial tubes, small airways that make up the lungs, become inflamed in patients with asthma, further limiting the ability to breathe normally.